microsoft/vscode-docs/api/extension-guides/icon-theme.md

 ### Font definitions

-The 'fonts' section lets you declare any number of glyph fonts that you want to use.
+The `fonts` section lets you declare any number of glyph fonts that you want to use.
-You can later reference these font in the icon definitions.
+You can later reference these fonts in the icon definitions.
 The font declared first will be used as the default if an icon definition does not specify a font id.

 Copy the font file into your extension and set the path accordingly.
 It is recommended to use [WOFF](https://developer.mozilla.org/docs/Web/Guide/WOFF) fonts.